Published: April 27, 2021 | Last Updated: June 25, 2024

 Normal People, I May Destroy You, Sex Education, Brave New World, It’s a Sin, Industry, Watchmen, The Great

 O’Brien is one of the most prominent intimacy coordinators on the scene.
-Her professional expertise came into significance in recent years, and after the height of the Harvey Weinstein scandal, she introduced the “Intimacy On Set Guidelines.”
-She’s worked with major networks including Amazon, BBC, Warner Bros., HBO, Netflix.
+Her professional expertise became significant in recent years, and after the height of the Harvey Weinstein scandal, she introduced the “Intimacy On Set Guidelines.”
+She’s worked with major networks, including Amazon, BBC, Warner Bros., HBO, and Netflix.

 Amanda Blumenthal